rowg/BML-Operator-Status-Page/README.md

 **table.html**		the output file containing the status table,</br>
 **tableimages.html**	an alternative output file containing a table of thumbnail images.</br>

-Normally you will need to adjust the contents of the Config_stations.txt file only.
+Normally you will need to adjust only the contents of the Config_stations.txt file.

 The Config_stations.txt file has the following format:</br>
 `name=BML1 show=y rdlipath=Site_1 rdlmpath=Site_1_RDLm url=http://12.235.42.20:8240`</br>